smell-of-curry/npm-discord-alerter/README.md

-# npm → Discord (Template)
+# Npm to Discord alerter (Template)

 Monitor multiple npm packages and tags and post updates to a Discord channel via webhook.
 Use this as a template repo; set your variables/secrets and it will notify automatically.
+You can fully customize the Discord message via templates.

 ## Quick start